SietseDEV/SietseDEV/README.md

 ### Currently

-I'm mainly working with Node.js and React, using Fastify for backend development.
+I'm mainly working with Node.js and React, using Fastify and Express.js for backend development.
 I'm also learning TypeScript and Go.

 ---